LLNL/FPChecker/cgo2026_artifact/README.md

 ## What the tables show

 TP/FP/TN/FN are counted per branch execution, joined on (module_id, site_id, execution index) with the census.
-FPChecker abstains on comparisons whose shadow state is non-finite; abstentions are excluded from its counts, so its row totals can be smaller than the other tools' (see paper Appendix C.2). `Crashed` marks EFTSanitizer's build failure on QuickSilver FP32.
+`Crashed` marks EFTSanitizer's build failure on QuickSilver FP32.
 NAS IS has no floating-point-controlled branches and is all zeros.

 ## Layout inside the container